jruot/files-to-prompt-bash/README.md

 If you are using X11 you can copy to clipboard using following command:

 `files-to-prompt-bash.sh /path/to/directory | xclip -selection clipboard`

+You can ignore files or patterns using `--ignore-files` or `-i` parameter:

+`files-to-prompt-bash.sh --ignore-files "README.md" /path/to/directory`

 ## 🤝 Contributing